What's so special?

 The plethora of programming languages begs the question: what programming-language used to introduce programming?
 I made NUSA (Neat Uniform Simple Architecture) for that.
 NUSA is architecturally simple: it's syntax is written with six main concepts of programming in mind.
 Its syntax is neat so that the programs' source-code written in NUSA have high degree of uniformity in declaration and definition.

 The courses are not limited to NUSA.
 The courses in this website use C and SQL.
-NUSA is limited because it helps understanding the programming better than any other programming-language.
+NUSA is chosen because it helps understanding the programming better than any other programming-language.

 About the Author